Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Sarge, are we…"

 "Professionalism, Private Wallace.
 Say the rank of the person you're talking to first.
 If an officer or some hardcore NCO heard you say sarge, they could go ugly on you."
-I said.

-"Too late.
-Some of them own ugly."
+"Too late, some of them own ugly."
 Someone said, bringing chuckles from the platoon.

 "Instead of partying, maybe you should read the papers or watch the news.
 There's nothing happening in the world right now that'd warrant a quick call up.
 It's probably another EDRE.
 If we were under a unit deployment, we would've been preparing for it long before now."

 The platoons had loosely formed behind the orderly room, and I was chafing at the bit with impatience as I frequently reminded myself about the Army mantra, 'Hurry up and wait'.